roshan-kamath/AI-Resume-Analyzer/README.md

 - 📄 Upload your resume as a PDF
 - 📋 Paste any job description
-- 📊 Get an instant match score powered by TF-IDF cosine similarity
+- 📊 Get an instant match score (TF-IDF cosine similarity)
-- 🧠 See exactly which skills you have vs what's missing (powered by spaCy NER)
+- 🧠 See exactly which skills you have vs what's missing (spaCy NER)
-- ✍️ Click one button and watch AI rewrite your resume bullets — stronger action verbs, quantified metrics, tailored to the role
+- ✍️ One click — AI rewrites your resume bullets with stronger verbs, metrics, and keywords tailored to that specific role

 ---